 - You need to register a domain name and pay for web hosting service from a third party service provider which generally don’t come for free.
 There are many free web hosting services, though, you should go with premium service for more reliable operation of your site.

 - You have to take care of all and everything.
 You are responsible for all technical operations including security, backup, maintenance, and updates.
 It will need you enough time to spend as well as adequate resources (you will get many free products & service, though) to keep your site up and to run.
 Or, you can hire a freelancer or expert in the respective domain.

 Despite all, the complete freedom and full control that WordPress.org offers worth the responsibilities that come by.

 So, WordPress.org is definitely a better platform for anyone, be it, beginners or experts who want to create unique websites/blog, and build a strong online presence or earn money.

 Why WordPress.Org Over WordPress.Com?

 There are several reasons why I strongly advise you to host your WordPress website on WordPress.org.

 You Are Owner Of Your Website/Blog

 You heard right.
-When you setup a website using free WordPress.com platform you are just a tenant there and not an owner.
-All stuff that WordPress provide is actually meant for their sake.
+When you set up a website using free WordPress.com platform you are just a tenant there and not an owner.
+All stuff that WordPress provides is actually meant for their sake.
 You create content for them, and they earn through displaying ads on your blog.

 It’s not fair.